 4. Be more conscious of your self care.

 When you’re running a small business, it can feel vital to go 500 miles per hour all day, everyday.
 It’s easy to have the pedal to the metal mentality all of the time.
 But you have to remember you can’t run at all unless you take care of you first.
-If you’re a small business owner, or you run a household – the business or household doesn’t run without you.
+If you’re a small business owner, or you run a household — the business or household doesn’t run without you.
 You need to use some time in your life for self care.
 Go to your planner and schedule that.
 It could be you plan an hour walk or 20 minutes without your cell phone to pick up a book.
 It might sound silly to schedule self-care time, but it will help you avoid getting burnt out.
-Success looks like balance, moderation and self care – all combined in one.
+Success looks different to everyone, but should include balance, moderation and self care — all combined in one.

 5. Stop checking your email so much.

 Don’t check your email so frequently or reply right away.
 This doesn’t mean you aren’t passionate about sending emails and corresponding with clients/customers.
 If you feel like email is the death of you, the answer is to stop checking it constantly.
 Set up specific times of the day to check your email and focus your attention on different tasks.
 If someone needs to get a hold of you immediately, they can pick up the phone and call you.
 That’s what a phone call is for.
 You don’t need to be accessible at all times.

 Curious to know what to put in a reply email, feel free to send an email to firstname.lastname@example.org and send a message to the KRose Marketing Facebook Page to see how we utilize this tool.

 6. Set up auto replies to your emails and social media messages.